anandhan07/Release/Flashing-instructions.md

-# ROM Flashing Instructions for vince
+# ROM Installation Instructions for vince

 ## Clean flash (Coming from a different ROM)
 - Download ROM.
 - Download Gapps Package if ROM is Vanilla (Recommend to use either Nikgapps core/basic or Mindthegapps).
-> Note: On GApps ROM variant Google Apps are included, don't flash separately.
+- `Note: On GApps ROM variant Google Apps are included, don't flash separately.`
 - Reboot to Recovery (**You must use any of the recommended recovery.
 See Recommended Recoveries in Useful Links section**).
-- Wipe System, Data, Vendor, Cache, Dalvik/ART cache
+- Wipe System, Data, Vendor, Cache, Dalvik/ART cache.
+- `Note: Format Data if you are coming from MIUI.
+Otherwise ROM won't boot.`
 - **Flash latest stable Firmware (Highly recommended to flash any of the latest stable firmware before flashing ROM.
 See Firmware in Useful Links section)**
 - Flash ROM zip.
 - Flash Gapps Package if ROM is Vanilla.